Fiserv/universal-commerce/recipes/refunds.md

 <img title="icon" alt="Alt text" src="https://raw.githubusercontent.com/Fiserv/universal-commerce/99299089c899f788417426ac355c83d06f9b8870/assets/images/refund-svgrepo-com.svg" width="30" height="30">
 In uCom, refunds are possible for transactions that have settled already, which usually happens after 24 hours of a transaction being completed.
 Since uCom provides multiple ways of making a payment, there are multiple ways to perform a refund depending on the transaction type.
 For starters, for a sale transaction type, a sale ID is required to process a refund.
 Similarly, an auth/capture type of transcation will require a Capture ID.

+**To process a full refund, simply provide the fdSaleId in the path with no payload.**

 ## Option 1: Refund of a sale

 ### POST /v1/payments/sales/{fdSaleId}/refunds